ud-shankar/UdayShankar-GM-Assignment/README.md

 To Run playwright from terminal:

-1. $ npx playwright test -g <test title>
+1. $ npx playwright test -g 'test title'
-To run a set of test cases that has a specific title eg: 'TC02 - Verify broken image'
+- To run a set of test cases that has a specific title eg: 'TC02 - Verify broken image'

-2. $ npx playwright test <testfilename>
+2. $ npx playwright test 'testfilename'
-To run all test in a single test file
+- To run all test in a single test file

 3. $ npx playwright test
-To run all the test files/scenarios in the project
+- To run all the test files/scenarios in the project

-We can also make use of the test explorer on using VS Code to run individual test or a group of tests.
+4. We can also make use of the test explorer on using VS Code to run individual test or a group of tests.

-To open the html report execute the following command:
+- To open the html report execute the following command:
 $ npx playwright show-report